dfelinto/blender-manual/manual/interface/annotate_tool.rst

 Annotation Tools
 ================

-The annotation tool can be activated in the Toolbar and has following sub-tools:
+The annotation tool can be activated in the Toolbar and has the following sub-tools:

 .. _tool-annotate-freehand: